Patriots of Our Community

 - The PSI HelpLine does not handle emergencies.
 People in crisis should call their local emergency number or the National Suicide Prevention Hotline.

 - If you have recently lost or can no longer afford your health insurance, or even if you are trying to purchase health insurance for the first time, you have options to make sure that you and your family have access to care.
-Learn more about your options.
+Learn more about your health insurance options.

 - Individuals who are required to pay an enrollment fee for NC Health Choice or an enrollment fee and/or premium for Health Care for Workers with Disabilities (HCWD) will be exempt from this requirement until further notification.